-The Fund currently offers one class of shares: Class I. Other classes may be established from time to time in accordance with the provisions of the Trust's Agreement and Declaration of Trust (the "Declaration of Trust").
+The Fund currently offers two classes of shares: Investor Class and Class I. Other classes may be established from time to time in accordance with the provisions of the Trust's Amended and Restated Agreement and Declaration of Trust (the "Declaration of Trust").